 Most people would underestimate the probability of him being a Christian, and overestimate the probability of him being a Satanist.
 Doing so requires downplaying in this instance the Base Rate of being a Christian.
 There are about 500 times more Christians in the world than Satanists.
 While it is more likely that George is a Satanist than someone who favors blue, is without piercings and ink, and listens to Count Basie, the probability of George being a Christian is more likely than his being a Satanist.
 It is important to understand that there are only two possibilities being offered, meaning he could be an atheist, agnostic, apatheist, Druid, or Pagan without being a Satanist.

-We also see the Base Rate Fallacy when a person decides for safety reason to travel by road or rail instead of air.
+We also see the Base Rate Fallacy when a person decides for safety reasons to travel by road or rail instead of air.
 An airplane is the safest method of travel, but since surviving an airplane crash is a far more remote possibility than making it through a bus or train wreck, persons fall prey to the fallacy.

 The Conjunction Fallacy assumes that specific conditions are more probable than a single, general one.
 The most well-known example was offered by psychologists Daniel Kahneman and Amos Tversky, who presented the Linda Problem.
 In it, Linda is a 31-year-old, single, intelligent, philosophy major who has been active in liberal causes.
 Based on this information, which is more probable: That Linda is a bank teller; or, that Linda is a bank teller who is active in the feminist movement?